scopedb/scopedb-site/reference/functions/contains.md

 ## Returns

-Returns a BOOLEAN or NULL:
+Returns a boolean or NULL:

 * Returns TRUE if `<expr2>` is found inside `<expr1>`.
 * Returns FALSE if `<expr2>` is not found inside `<expr1>`.